In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Kev’s 2022 Bean to Cup Machine FAQ

-With traditional espresso coffee machines, the user has to tamp the coffee, lock the portafilter into the group, press the button, and then knock the portafilter into the knock box, as you’d see a barista doing in a coffee shop – all of this is managed via the brewing unit on bean to cup coffee machines, all the user needs to do is press a button, and empty the internal grinds bin when it’s full.
+With traditional espresso coffee machines, the user has to tamp the coffee, lock the portafilter into the group, press the button, and then knock the portafilter into the knock box, as you’d see a barista doing in a coffee shop – all of this is managed via the brewing unit on bean to cup coffee machines, all the user requires to do is press a button, and empty the internal grinds bin when it’s full.

 For more on traditional espresso coffee machines see: